Running cost of a heat pump

 - if you install the device that is allowed according to RHI scheme, you also receive a compensation for being an eco-friendly guy.

-There are different types of heat pumps that impact the running costs
+There are different types of heat pumps that impact the running and installation costs

 The types are ground, air, and water pump.
 They all have approximately the same physics of work but differ in installation and running costs, the same as the level of compensation by RHI.
 For instance, the air source heat pump cost is the lowest (around £4.000 for installation), the same as its efficacy: its CE is around 2.2-2.8.
 The ground pump is the most efficient (about CE 4.0) and expensive (around £13.000-£21.000), but it also gives you the biggest RHI profit (£3.535 yearly compared to £1.373 for an air pump for a 3-bed detached house).
 It means that only thanks to RHI, you will completely refund your initial installation payment and will earn profit – even not counting the economy on bills themselves.